alt-text-org/js-api.alt-text.org/APIv1.md

 --------

 Alt-Text.org does not store any images, only text.
 That text is uniquely identified by a three part key:
-`(username-hash, image-hash, language)` this means that a given user may save only one description per image.
+`(username-hash, image-hash, language)` this means that a given user may save only one description per image and language.
 In addition, searches may pass an *Image Signature*, a feature vector extracted from the image used to search for images that are very similar, but not exactly the same.
 Currently, the only signature algorithm supported is the one layed out in
 [An Image Signature For Any Kind Of Image](https://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.104.2585&rep=rep1&type=pdf) by Goldberg et al.